 To be completed for the Performance and Evaluation Report.
-To be completed for the Performance and Evaluation Report or a Revised Annual Sanement.
-Pt As with under 250 units in menogeneous may use 100% of CFP Grants for Operations.
-RHF fands shall be included here.
+To be completed for the Performance and Evaluation Report or a Revised Annual Statement.
+Files with under 250 units in management angue 100% of CFP Grants for Operations.
+Files with daily be included here.

-Annual Statement/Performance and Evaluation Report Capital Fund Program, Capital Fund Program Replacement Housing Factor and Capital Fund Financing Program
+Azmual Statement/Performance and Evaluation Raport Capital Fund Program, Capital Fund Program Replacement Housing Factor and Capital Fund Financing Program

-U.S. Department of Housing and Uthun Development Office of Public and Indian Housing OMB No. 2577-0226 Expires 06/30/2017
+U.S. Department of Housing and Utbun Development Office of Public and Indian Housing OMIS No. 2577-0226